A Weekend Jail Diversion Program

-Second Chances is an Iowa weekend OWI jail diversion program.
-It is an alternative to jail for people convicted of first offense operating while intoxicated.
+Our weekend OWI jail diversion program is an alternative to jail for people convicted of first offense operating while intoxicated.

-Along with being an alternative to jail, Second Chances provides the mandatory Iowa Department of Transportation Drinking Drivers Education training, all in the same weekend.
+Along with being an alternative to jail, our program provides the mandatory Iowa Department of Transportation Drinking Drivers Education training over 48 consecutive hours all in one weekend.

 COURT APPROVAL IS A MUST TO ATTEND.
-Time spent at Second Chances will count as the mandatory two days in jail.
+Time spent at our program will count as the mandatory two days in jail.

 Classes are held at a hotel where students spend their weekend in a casual atmosphere and educational setting.
-Students may wear casual clothing and will share a hotel room unless they wish to pay extra for a private room.
+Students may wear casual clothing.
+All the meals are catered.
+Limited smoke breaks are provided.
+You will share a hotel room unless you pay extra for a private room.